splunk-soar-connectors/microsoftexchangeonpremews/README.md

     script file in the configuration parameter.
 The script must contain a function with the name **preprocess_container** (to pre-process the containers and the artifacts) else it will throw an error.
-The script should not contain **run_automation** (or any other logic to trigger active playbooks), as the app automatically handles the triggering.
-The code is implemented such that the container is first processed according to the script and then saved.
-The artifacts are then added to the container, after which the artifacts are processed and saved.
-Hence, when adding the script to process the artifacts, keep a check of if the artifacts are present in the container, then and then only modify it.
+The script should not contain **run_automation** (or any other logic to trigger active playbooks) since the app automatically handles the triggering.
+The implementation will first process the container according to the script and save it.
+The artifacts are then added to the container, processed, and saved in that order.
+Hence, when adding a script to process artifacts, verify if artifacts are present in the container before modifying them.
 -   On poll information: Configure your desired on poll settings.
 For example, how to ingest, the number of emails to poll, what type of information you want to extract, and once extracted, your desired level of container severity.
 For more information on using on poll data ingestion, see